apecloud/kubeblocks/docs/api_docs/maintenance/scale/horizontal-scale.md

 ### Example 3

 This example illustrates how to scale in the specified instance.
-In this exampler, both `replicas` and `instance replicas` will decrease 1 in amount.
+In this example, both `replicas` and `instance replicas` will decrease 1 in amount.

 <Tabs>